ahsanislam007/GenericAdapter/README.md

 ### ViewHolders
 Every `AdapterItem` subclass has a corresponding `ViewHolder`.
 These view holders inherit from a base `ViewHolder` class.

-### MockFirstItemDataSource
-A mock data source simulating a delay using Kotlin's coroutines and then provides a list of mock items.

 ### DiffUtil Integration